 The idea of a cult can be as gripping as being caught in the throes of one.
 So if you're vulnerable to persuasive plots and mind-altering outcomes, then read on for a selection of books about cults that have drawn us in and changed the way we think.

 In 2006, Dylan Evans gave up his job, sold his house, and moved to Scotland to start a post-apocalyptic commune.
-Together with an eclectic assortment of volunteers, he tried to live as if civilization had just collapsed, without the benefits of modern technology.
-He called the project the Utopia ...
+Together with some volunteers, he tried to live as if civilization had just collapsed, without the benefits of modern technology.
+He called the project the Utopia Experiment.
+But did i...

 @sknthla No, but it's pretty close!